Customer Agents

 - Bots built in Quiq's Classic NLU Bot Designer

-Customer Assistants inherit the full feature set of classic assistants.
+Customer Agents inherit the full feature set of classic assistants.
 Therefore, the Bot Designer Guide is still a useful resource for building customer assistants as we continue to update our documentation.

 Flow Execution

-Customer Assistants fully own the conversations assigned to them.
-When a conversation is first assigned to a Customer Assistant, the flow starts at a special Assigned Behavior .
+Customer Agents fully own the conversations assigned to them.
+When a conversation is first assigned to a Customer Agent, the flow starts at a special Assigned Behavior .
 From there, flow execution continues until it reaches a location where it's waiting for a new message from the customer.
 This is sometimes called a flow resting point.

-The following are possible resting points in a customer assistant's flow:
+The following are possible resting points in a customer agent's flow:

 - Send Message Behavior : if 'wait for response' toggle is enabled